-The 2020 Summer Undergraduate Research in Energy and Sustainability (SURES) program is a ten-week program.
-2020 SURES dates are TBD.
-Part-time project applications are accepted though all SURES awardees are expected to be on-campus and participating in their projects during the entire 10-week period.
+The 2021 Summer Undergraduate Research in Energy and Sustainability (SURES) program is a ten-week program beginning on June 1 and ending on August 6.nn Part-time project applications are accepted though all SURES awardees are expected to be on-campus and participating in their projects during the entire 10-week period.
 SURES awardees are expected to attend the 10-week SURES Lunch & Learn Seminar Series on Thursdays, noon-1pm.

 The SOURCE office recognizes and is grateful to the CWRU Alumni Association (CAA) and Dominion Energy for their support of the SURES program.

 CWRU undergraduate students who are continuing as undergraduates at CWRU in Fall 2021 are eligible to apply to the SURES program.
 Award recipients must be registered for fall classes prior to beginning the summer project.
 Projects must be completed at CWRU and be under the supervision of a CWRU faculty member.
 Eligible faculty mentors include our affiliates at the Cleveland Clinic, University Hospitals, the VA Hospital, University Circle museums and other affiliated institutions.